Vasi89/server-template/README.md

 # html css flexbox and font-awesome
- this template has all the best informatons to teach flexbox model
+ this template has all the best informations to teach flexbox model